reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-async-apis.md

 Method `stopHttpAsyncClient()` stops the client gracefully.

-Now let us understand why do we need to start and stop the HTTP async client.
+Now Let's understand why do we need to start and stop the HTTP async client.
 We did not need to do so for classic HTTP client.

 The need to start and stop Apache HttpAsyncClient but not for the classic HttpClient is primarily due to their underlying architectures and usage scenarios.